WordPress Performance Audit: A Cape Town Walkthrough

 Everything I use WP-CLI for, from one-command updates and database operations to automated maintenance scripts.
 A practical guide for WordPress developers and site managers.

-Every performance guide says 'install Redis.'
-Nobody explains when object caching hurts performance, how to monitor cache hit ratios, or how to configure it properly.
+Every guide says install Redis.
+Here is when WordPress object caching actually helps, when it hurts performance, and how to configure and monitor it properly.

 The wp_options table is the most common source of WordPress bloat.
 Here's the exact SQL process I use across client sites to audit, clean, and optimize it.